 Anyhow, we ended up staying home instead and I had the chance to whip up a really delicious Labor Day Meal.
 I first made a caramel apple bundt cake, which I’ll be posting later this week as well.
 Next, I put Michael to work on the grill to cook up the spicy chicken wings and breast that we picked up from Eastern Market a couple of weeks back.
 Quick note: if you have the space to spare, and yet to purchase a deep freezer, definitely invest in one.
 With our refrigerator’s freezer full of Ava’s favorite food (hint, hint), the deep freezer has come in very handy.
-Meanwhile I made my delicious mac n’ cheese that will be featured below, as well as carmelized sweet potato and kale fried wild rice by Iowagirleats, and my custom created watermelon slushies that I’ve posted on my Instagram in the past.
+Meanwhile, I made my delicious mac n’ cheese that will be featured below, as well as carmelized sweet potato and kale fried wild rice by Iowagirleats, and my custom-created watermelon slushies that I’ve posted on my Instagram in the past.
 Two of Michael’s good friends came over and polished off all the food LOL…no biggie, as I made sure to pack my leftovers for work the next day before they arrived.

 Well of course what’s an American Holiday without an American Classic the mac n’ cheese.
 And we are not talking about the boxed kind–I can’t hang with the powdered cheese or Velveeta anymore.
-Now don’t get me wrong, as a kid I didn’t mind and always found it to be delicious.
+Now don’t get me wrong, as a kid, I didn’t mind and always found it to be delicious.
 However, as I’ve aged my palate has become much more refined to the point I can’t eat some of the foods I once enjoyed.
 Mac n’ cheese just so happens to be one of those things, and I was determined to figure out a way to continue enjoying it.
 Thus, in regards to this recipe, I have experimented with making it in different ways.
-I’ve done things such as toying with different cheeses, eggs versus no eggs, adding Velveeta versus not, you get the point, etc. With confidence I feel I have come up with my final recipe (for now), that uses Smoked Gouda to bring it all together.
+I’ve done things such as toying with different cheeses, eggs versus no eggs, adding Velveeta versus not, you get the point, etc. With confidence, I feel I have come up with my final recipe (for now), which uses Smoked Gouda to bring it all together.
 So without further ado here is this African’s Mac N’ Cheese 🙂